Top Moving Destinations In Florida: Suburbs Emerge As Top Spots For Homeownership Dreams

 Median home price: $317,600 / Median rent: $1,650

 Osceola has, in fact, experienced a remarkable 16% population increase from 2019 to 2023 — the highest of any county in Florida.
-But with rapid growth comes added pressure on the local housing market and infrastructure, requiring a careful balancing act.
+But with rapid growth comes added pressure on the local housing market and infrastructure, which requires a careful balancing act.
 To preserve Osceola’s appeal while ensuring its fast-growing population has the resources it needs to thrive, county commissioners are moving to raise one-time mobility impact fees.
 These fees, applied to both residential and commercial developments, are intended to help the county keep pace by funding improvements to roads, schools, parks, and other essential infrastructure.

 10. Pasco County